I’m not going to share with you the scientific data about the benefits of meditation.

 Life with all of its challenges will still happen.

-What meditation will help you do is to change the way you relate to your circumstances.
+What meditation can help you do is to change the way you relate to your circumstances.

 It can help you to be calm when you’re experiencing chaos both internally and externally.